 Professor Elisabeth Wilson-Evered

-Professor of Business and Research Fellow, College of Business
+Professor of Business and Research Fellow, Victoria University Business School

-Elisabeth is a Professor of Business with the College of Business and Research Fellow with the Institute of Sport and Health and Victoria University (VU).
+Elisabeth is a Professor of Business with the Victoria University Business School and Research Fellow with the Institute of Sport and Health and Victoria University (VU).

 Since coming to VU, Elisabeth has been Head of the School of Management and Information Systems during 2012 and in 2013 was Director of the Victoria Graduate School of Business (VGSB).
 She has also held the role of Director of Research and Research Training.